-GJIL continues to welcome submissions of manuscripts for publication in other our other upcoming issues via ExpressO or Scholastica.
+GJIL welcomes submissions of manuscripts for publication in our upcoming issues via Scholastica.
 Articles should be less than 25,000 words and formatted according to the Bluebook citation system.
 Please note that articles solely focused on foreign law––rather than international, comparative, or transnational––will not be considered for publication.

 N.B.
 GJIL Online is no longer active nor accepting submissions.